Genshin: Later life

+His main disciples included Kakuchō, Ryōzen, Myōgō, and other eminent monks.
+The scholarly tradition called Eshin-ryū derives from his lineage.

 Teachings

 Genshin was trained in the Tendai Buddhist tradition (the Japanese branch of Tiantai Buddhism).
-As such, his writings reflect a standard Tendai worldview and a deep understanding of the classic Tiantai teachings on meditation (as found in Zhiyi's Mohe Zhiguan), and doctrine (such as the three truths).
-Genshin took a special interest in the Pure Land Buddhist teachings imported from China.
-As such, Genshin is similar to previous Tendai affiliated Pure Land figures like the popular preacher Kūya and the scholar-monk Senkan.
+As such, his writings reflect a Tendai worldview and a deep understanding of the classic Tiantai teachings on meditation (as found in Zhiyi's Mohe Zhiguan), and doctrine (such as the three truths).
+His works discuss numerous topics, such as the One Vehicle of the Lotus Sutra, Abhidharma and Mahayana and Pure Land.

+Genshin also took a special interest in Chinese Pure Land teachings of masters such as Shandao.
+This places him in the Tendai Pure Land current which included the popular preacher Kūya, and the scholar-monks Ryōgen (912-985), Zenyu (913-990), and Senkan (918-983).
 The basic Pure Land belief is that we should seek to be reborn in the pure land of Amitabha Buddha, since it is the safest, most accessible and easiest path to Buddhahood.
 This is achieved through various practices, though the recollection of the Buddha (Chinese: nianfo, Japanese: nembutsu) was the main practice.
-A related belief common at the time was that the world had entered the degenerate age of the Dharma (Japanese: mappo), and that the only hope for salvation lay in the reliance on the power of Amitabha.